smirik/resonances/docs/config.md

 ## Simulation properties

 A resonances Simulation object has several properties that can be defined before running.
+They serve the same purpose as the config values (note that a comma is replaced with an underscore: instead of `plot.type`, the simulation object has `sim.plot_type`).

 ```python
 import resonances